 Think about the big rolls of paper towels, wipes, and tissues you see in commercial settings like restaurants, hospitals, or office buildings.
 These often fall into the “industrial tissue paper” category.

-These tissues are often treated with harsh chemicals to make them more absorbent or stronger.
-The treatments (like fragrances, bleach, or other chemicals) make them non-recyclable, even if they haven’t been used yet.
+Most of the time these tissues are treated with harsh chemicals to increase absorbency and strength.
+Such treatments (like fragrances, bleach, or other chemicals) make them non-recyclable, even if they are unused.

 What you can do:

-- Trash: These should typically go to the trash because of the chemical treatments that make recycling impossible.
+- Trash: These should generally go to the trash because of the chemical treatment they go through.

 - Waste-to-Energy: The waste-to-energy process is another alternative practice.
-This process burns the tissue paper to generate energy.
-Helps reduce landfill waste and recover some energy from the waste material.
+In this process, the tissue paper is burnt to generate energy.
+This method helps reduce landfill waste and recover some energy from the waste material.

 Sustainable Alternatives to Tissue Paper